Self+Tucker Architects

 Historic Clayborn Temple

-At the crossroads of 19th Century Architecture and The American Civil Rights Movement, Clayborn Temple is an important icon of Memphis’ Architectural and African American History.
-Clayborn Temple was formally dedicated at the beginning of January 1893 by the Second Presbyterian Church.
-Towards the end of 1949, the building and surrounding property were deeded to Clayborn Temple A.M.E.
-Church of Memphis which would soon become a rallying point for the Civil Rights Movement.
-The Building entered the national register of historic places on September 4, 1979 as authorized by the National Historic Preservation act of 1966.
-The roof structure and stained-glass windows have been stabilized and protected.
-Self + Tucker Architects is the Architect for this Clayborn’s interior and exterior restoration as well as a building addition.
+At the crossroads of 19th Century Architecture and The American Civil Rights Movement, Clayborn Temple is an essential icon of Memphis’ Architectural and African-American History.
+Originally built by the Second Presbyterian Church in 1891, the building and surrounding property were deeded to Clayborn Temple A.M.E.
+Church of Memphis in 1949 and soon became a rallying place for the Civil Rights Movement in addition to the famous “I AM A MAN“ protests.
+The Building entered the national register of historic places on September 4, 1979, as authorized by the National Historic Preservation act of 1966.
+After decades of vacancy, this iconic building is now being reactivated into a multifaceted community hub.
+Phases 1-3 include restoration of the interior and exterior.
+The roof structure and stained-glass windows have been stabilized and reimagined to enhance the Civil Rights Legacy.
+Self + Tucker Architects is the Architect for Clayborn’s preservation, restoration, and building addition.